TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

 Multiple pages
 ==============

-The **type** is used to define how the page should be rendered.
-This is primarily used with different representations of the same content.
-Your default page will most likely have type 0 while a JSON stream with the same content could go with type 1.

 When rendering pages in the frontend, TYPO3 uses the GET parameter **"type"** to define how the page should be rendered.
 This is primarily used with different representations of the same content.